webplatform/docs-wpd/Community/Meetings/General/index.md

 ===Action items ===
-* JULEE will work on getting a burndown together
+* JULEE will work on getting a burndown together [DONE]
-* Julee - Setup Analytics project at project.webplatform.org
+* Julee - Setup Analytics project at project.webplatform.org [DONE]
-* chrismills, make google spreadsheet just show p0-p2, css properties
 * Eliot: Follow up on getting documentation into Editing Guidelines for using codelet at DocSprints to do code examples
-* Julee to add agenda item for next week: Topic vs. Topic Clusters
+* Julee to add agenda item for next week: Topic vs. Topic Clusters [DONE]
-* ACTION: Julee to add agenda item for next week: Getting SME to review content
+* Julee to add agenda item for next week: Getting SME to review content [DONE]

 ==Agenda 2013-02-15==